LF2L/lf2l.github.io/collections/_climatelabs/en/stages/stage.md

 The project seeks, ultimately, to build strong and connected areas of innovation and applied research within universities impacting the overall capacities and strategies of the partner countries to mitigate and adapt to climate change.

-More information at the project’s website.
+More information at the project’s website: [http://climate-labs.org/](http://climate-labs.org/)

-## The mission of Université of Lorraine
+## Mission of the Université of Lorraine

 We, at the Université of Lorraine, are in charge of leading the design and implementation of the Climate Labs Incubation Program - CLIP.
 This program is conceived as a 4-month hands-on iterative process that should enable the partner teams to advance in the strategic design and launch of their Climate Lab and pilot project.
 The CLIP is built upon three fundamental conceptual pillars: Climate Change, Social Innovation and Innovation Labs.